shabin5785/Golang_notes/README.md

 There are many ways to do this..

 - const is a paralle eco system of values in go. read about this....

+- Scan from fmt package is used to read data frmo console.
+Read data needs to be put into a memory address, so we have to pass a memory address to scan function.